 You decide how much pension to access, but remember that pension payments and your salary from Imperial are taxed.

-You will need the consent of your department.
+You will need your department's consent.
 Your line manager will need to consider the impact of your proposed work pattern on the department.
-So that they can do this, you will need to propose how your work can be delivered.
+To enable this, you will need to propose how your work will be delivered.
 You may need to be flexible here, and there might need to be some give-and-take on both sides.
-Your department will also need to agree on the date your flexible retirement can commence, along with the reduction of working hours and/or salary, before approval can be granted.
+Your department will also need to agree on the date your flexible retirement will commence, along with any reduction in working hours and/or salary, before approval can be granted.

 If a flexible retirement request is approved, it must be agreed to as part of a package that includes a final retirement, normally within three years but exceptionally up to five years.
 This is in consideration of the need for succession planning, resource planning, and ensuring that the needs of key stakeholders and operational requirements are met.
 Any agreement to retirements beyond three years must have the approval of the Faculty Dean or Director of Support Services, along with the Chief People Officer.